Jason Seidel, Psy.D., CGP

 My specialty is ‘extreme stuckness’.
 My approach is intense, caring, tough, and free-flowing rather than structured.
 The “CGP” means I’m a board certified group psychotherapist.
 My therapy groups are full of challenging, brilliant, courageous people who seek depth and growth.

-therapy style
+Therapy style

 Many people think that psychotherapy is about “talking about your problems.”
 Sometimes talking is like running on an endless treadmill.
 Connecting with feelings in a particular way is often more effective to generate authentic change.
 This takes practice and guidance.